 See this one-page handout for recommendations on working with internal applicants

 – At what point in the process will the committee review letters of recommendation or contact references?
-Research suggests that, although they can provide useful information, letters of recommendation often reflect their authors’ idiosyncrasies and biases—rather than provide an “objective” assessment.
+Research suggests that, although they can provide useful information, letters of recommendation may reflect their authors’ idiosyncrasies and biases—rather than provide an “objective” assessment.
+A practice to consider here could be to wait until the committee has made its own initial assessments of other application materials before reviewing letters of recommendation, or to request letters later in the process (e.g., after first-round interviews).
+Do the letters affirm the committee’s assessments?
+What information do they add?

 – Many SoM faculty searches proceed in multiple stages; for example: